 The process of applying for indefinite leave to remain

-It may also mean, you can qualify for indefinite leave to remain by combining your immigration categories.
+It may also mean you can qualify for indefinite leave to remain by combining your immigration categories.
 This does not mean, you will always have to complete the 10 years period to qualify for indefinite leave to remain.

+The term “indefinite” is used because the status is not permanent.
 You can lose your indefinite leave to remain (ILR) status if you are absent from the UK for more than two years or if you cease to be a habitual resident in the UK.

 How to meet the language requirements and what is required for indefinite leave to remain application

 In most immigration categories, you will need to meet certain requirements, and those are published on the immigration policy.
 For example, if you wanted to settle as a Tier 1 Investor, you will need to meet in addition to the requirements of the policy, Appendix A of the Immigration Rules.

 Further to this, you will need to provide evidences to support your application.
 We turn back to the Tier 1 Investor visa, and in evidence, you will need to provide your financial portfolio report as one of the documents to meet the prescribed immigration rules.